-7.3.2 This policy applies to open spaces at Ham Common, Ham Common Woods, Ham Lands, Ham Village Green, the Avenues, Petersham Common, Petersham Copse, Petersham Lodge Woods, Petersham Meadows and the River Thames corridor.
-These large, publicly owned open/green spaces are considered fundamental to the character and setting of Ham and Petersham.
-Their conservation and improvement in accordance with the policies of the Neighbourhood Plan will be facilitated through the preparation and regular review and implementation of management plans with local community involvement

-- 7.3.3 Open space needs active management to maintain its appearance, enrich biodiversity, improve accessibility where appropriate and enhance value to the local community and wider interests.
-It is important to regularly review the different roles of our open spaces, broadening the management plans from their primary nature conservation focus to cover also their leisure, educational and landscape/townscape functions.
+- 7.3.2 These open / green spaces are considered fundamental to the character and setting of Ham and Petersham.
+Their conservation and improvement in accordance with the policies of the Neighbourhood Plan should, where they are publicly owned, be facilitated through the preparation and regular review and implementation of management plans with local community involvement. - 7.3.3 Open space needs active management to maintain its appearance, enrich biodiversity, improve accessibility where appropriate and enhance value to the local community and wider interests.
+It is important to regularly review the different roles of our open spaces, broadening the management plans from their primary nature conservation focus to cover also their leisure, educational and landscape / townscape functions.
 Improved access needs to take account of biodiversity impacts.
-The Thames Landscape Strategy continues to provide the overall vision for the riverside corridor and various management plans for individual areas have achieved significant improvements, but the need for reviewing, updating and implementing these plans is ongoing. - 7.3.5 Funding streams to assist in the review and management of these spaces and local community involvement, for which the various 'Friends' groups are a useful model, are essential for successful stewardship of our precious open spaces.
+The Thames Landscape Strategy continues to provide the overall vision for the riverside corridor and various management plans for individual areas have achieved significant improvements, but the need for reviewing, updating and implementing these plans is ongoing. - 7.3.4 Funding streams to assist in the review and management of these spaces and local community involvement, for which the various 'Friends' groups are a useful model, are essential for successful stewardship of our precious open spaces.
 Funding sources will be investigated in consultation with the Neighbourhood Forum, LBRuT and other stakeholders.
 This approach builds on Policy LP 31 of the Richmond Local Plan.